CSJohnLee/csjohnlee.github.io/README.md

 # C.S.
 John Lee's GitHub Portfolio

-Below are a list of projects from my GitHub repositories that I'd like to share with you.
+Below is a list of projects from my GitHub repositories that I'd like to share with you.

 ## Exploratory Data Analysis:
 - [COVID-19](https://github.com/CSJohnLee/COVID19_Project)